Last Updated on February 26, 2021

 This is all reflected in the Optimization Score:

-So using the “OptiScore” as input for actual optimization is clearly the wrong move.
+So using the “OptiScore” as the main metric to optimize your account is clearly the wrong move

 So imagine my surprise when I found out that Google Belgium organized a competition to find the Google Premier Partner with the best OptiScore across their MCC account.